ellailan/pm/prompts.md

 Create a custom UI for entering the password and username.

 **Result:**
-- Created src/app/login/page.tsx with custom login form
+- Created `src/app/login/page.tsx` with a custom login form
-- Created src/app/api/auth/login/route.ts for credential validation
+- Created `src/app/api/auth/login/route.ts` for credential validation
-- Created src/app/api/auth/logout/route.ts for sign out
+- Created `src/app/api/auth/logout/route.ts` for sign out
-- Updated middleware to check auth cookie and redirect to /login
+- Updated the middleware to check the auth cookie and redirect to `/login`
-- Added Sign Out button to sidebar
+- Added a Sign Out button to the sidebar
-- Login form uses navy + plum styling to match app theme
+- Login form uses navy + plum styling to match the app theme
-- Credentials stored in AUTH_USER and AUTH_PASS env vars
+- Credentials are stored in `AUTH_USER` and `AUTH_PASS` environment variables

 ## Prompt 28 — Hide UI on Login Page